 If your commercial property is like most in Chicagoland during the holiday season, it’s a hectic and busy time.
 The food preparation area plumbing takes a real beating, and if you’re hosting large work parties, your bathroom is also going to see extra usage, which can lead to some plumbing emergencies you weren’t expecting.

 Water pipe leaks are no laughing matter.
-When not attended to quickly, they can lead to large-scale damages to the property, becoming much more than just a plumbing emergency.
+When not attended to quickly, they can lead to large-scale damage to the property, becoming much more than just a plumbing emergency.

 Unfortunately, many businesses experience property losses due to leaky pipes.
 In some cases, the leaky pipes are caused by collision leading to rupture, but in other situations, the leak is something that builds up over time, and being proactive can prevent such occurrences.